google/benchmark/README.md

   // Set the counter as a rate.
 It will be presented divided
-  // by the duration of the benchmark. state.counters["FooRate"] = Counter(numFoos, benchmark::Counter::kIsRate);
+  // by the duration of the benchmark.
+  // Meaning: per one second, how many 'foo's are processed? state.counters["FooRate"] = Counter(numFoos, benchmark::Counter::kIsRate);

+  // Set the counter as a rate.
+It will be presented divided
+  // by the duration of the benchmark, and the result inverted.
+  // Meaning: how many seconds it takes to process one 'foo'? state.counters["FooInvRate"] = Counter(numFoos, benchmark::Counter::kIsRate | benchmark::Counter::kInvert);

   // Set the counter as a thread-average quantity.
 It will
   // be presented divided by the number of threads.